-undertake a desk-based assessmentas described in the DCC Gateway Connection Code of Connection, and provide a response to the Party in respect of that premises under Section H15.7, H15.8 or H15.9 (as applicable).
+undertake a Remote Assessment as described in the DCC Gateway Connection Code of Connection, and provide a response to the Party in respect of that premises under Section H15.7, H15.8, H15.8A or H15.9 (as applicable).

+H15.6A As soon as reasonably practicable following receipt of any request from a Party for a DCC Gateway LV Connection or a DCC Gateway HV Physical Connection, where the Party informs the DCC as part of its request that it wishes to proceed with a Site-Specific Risk Assessment, the DCC shall carry out the Site-Specific Risk Assessment and shall share this with the DCC Gateway Party prior to the installation of any DCC Gateway Equipment.

-In the case of a request for a DCC Gateway LV Connection, and where the DCC's desk-based assessment indicates that a physical site assessment is not required the DCC shall provide an offer to the Party setting out:
+In the case of a request for a DCC Gateway LV Connection, and where the DCC's Remote Assessment indicates that a Site Survey is not required, the DCC shall provide an offer to the Party setting out:

 the DCC's reasonable estimate of the likely bandwidth of the connection once made;

+the date on which the DCC will install the following equipment, subject to the approval of the Site-Specific Design;

 the date from which the DCC will provide the connection;

 the connection Charges and annual Charges that will apply in respect of the connection; and

 the connection period for which the connection will be made available.

-In the case of a request for a DCC Gateway LV Connection, and where the DCC's desk-based assessment indicates that a physical site assessment is required, the DCC shall notify the requesting Party that this is the case, and (unless the DCC is not reasonably able to do so without undertaking a physical site assessment, and subject to further information which may become available as a result of the physical site assessment) notify the Party of:
+In the case of a request for a DCC Gateway LV Connection, and where the DCC's Remote Assessment indicates that a Site Survey is required, the DCC shall notify the requesting Party that this is the case, and (unless the DCC is not reasonably able to do so without undertaking the Site Survey, and subject to further information which may become available as a result of the Site Survey) notify the Party of:

 the DCC's reasonable estimate of the likely bandwidth of the connection once made;

+the estimated date from which the DCC will provide the connection;

+the estimated connection Charges and annual Charges that will apply in respect of the connection; and

+the connection period for which the connection will be made available.

+H15.8A In the case of a request for a DCC Gateway HV Cloud Connection, where the DCC Gateway Party has passed the Remote Assessment, the DCC shall provide an offer to the Party setting out:

+the bandwidth requested for that DCC Gateway HV Cloud Connection;

 the date from which the DCC will provide the connection;

-the connection Charges and annual Charges that will apply in respect of the connection; and
+the annual Charges that will apply in respect of the connection, (noting that no connection Charges shall apply to DCC Gateway HV Cloud Connections); and

 the connection period for which the connection will be made available.

+H15.8B In the case of a request for a DCC Gateway HV Cloud Connection, where the DCC Gateway Party has not passed the Remote Assessment, the DCC shall, as soon as reasonably practicable, advise the Party on the compatible bandwidth for that Party’s DCC Gateway HV cloud Connection.

+H15.8C Following a notification pursuant to Clause H15.8B, the DCC Gateway Party shall confirm its preferred DCC Gateway Connection Type and DCC Gateway Connection Option and follow the process from Clause H15.4 again.

-In the case of a request for a DCC Gateway HV Connection, the DCC shall notify the Party that a physical site assessment is required, and (unless the DCC is not reasonably able to do so without undertaking a physical site assessment, and subject to further information which may become available as a result of the physical site assessment) notify the Party of:
+In the case of a request for a DCC Gateway HV Physical Connection, the DCC shall notify the Party that a Site Survey is required, and (unless the DCC is not reasonably able to do so without undertaking the Site Survey, and subject to further information which may become available as a result of the Site Survey) notify the Party of: